Private, In-Home Tutoring in Waukegan, Illinois

-SchoolTutoring Academy’s tutoring programs for Waukegan students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Waukegan students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Waukegan Community Unit School District #60 is home to almost 17,000 students who live along the western shore of Lake Michigan and students have been attending this district since 1856.
 The school has a rich history with many famous graduates who have gone on to serve presidents, play professional sports, and act in television and movie productions.
 The goal of the district is prepare students for the future by inspiring them to accept the challenges that the teachers, their family, and their community bring their way.
 Waukegan Public Schools strives to make the school day exciting by celebrating diversity and accepting nothing less than excellence.